SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Publish to Catalog/Publish_To_Catalog.md

 Automation scripts are XML files and assemblies that are packaged into .dmapp files.
 The source code of these is currently available both through the internal SLC SE RepoManager and on GitHub.
 All **new Automation scripts should be created on GitHub**.

-If you use **SLC SE RepoManager**, Jenkins will be used to automatically publish scripts to the catalog when tagging.
+If you use **SLC SE RepoManager**, Jenkins will be used to automatically publish scripts to the Catalog when tagging.
 For this, you should [follow the same steps as described for connectors](#publishing-connectors) above.

-If you use **GitHub**, the scripts will be published as private catalog items.
-They can be made public by contacting the Cloud domain.
+If you use **GitHub**, the scripts will be published as private Catalog items.
+You can have them made public by contacting the Cloud domain.

 ## Publishing dashboards

 Dashboards are JSON files with configuration settings that can be imported into DataMiner to create a DataMiner dashboard.
 The source code of these is currently only available through the internal SLC SE RepoManager.
-They use internal Jenkins pipelines for QA and automatic publishing to the catalog.
+They use internal Jenkins pipelines for QA and automatic publishing to the Catalog.

-Dashboards are currently published as private catalog items and have type *Unknown*.
-You can find them in Catalog by searching on their name.
+Dashboards are currently published as private Catalog items with type *Unknown*.
+You can find them in the Catalog by searching on their name.

 As dashboards are a purely visual artifact, the source code is rarely changed directly within the JSON file.
 Instead, adjustments are made using the Dashboards app UI.
 Once those adjustments are finished, the JSON is exported.